If you’re worried about leaks, it’s definitely time to do a gut-check on your gutters

 With regular maintenance for most gutter systems, you wouldn’t need to consider replacing your gutters until 20 or more years.
 Some systems can last even longer than that.

 However, if you’ve moved into a home where the gutters have not been cleaned and maintained, that life span can shorten dramatically.
-If you notice a lot of leaks and sagging, even if the system is 10 years old, it may need replacement.
+Lots of leaks and sagging, even on a newer system, may need replacement.
+We recommend you check your gutters after a recent storm as hail and wind can cause damages that affect their performance.

 Should You Repair or Replace Your Gutter System?